Popular articles

 The ability to recite “chengyu”, or Chinese idioms, is often a litmus test in China to show not only your language abilities but even your intellect.
 Chengyu, or 成语 (Chéngyǔ), is simply a Chinese idiom.
 Chengyu typically are made up of four Chinese characters and often allude to a story in Chinese history and legends.

-READ: What are the dangers of fear?
+READ: What are the 3 parts of Gaul?

 How many Cheng Yu are there?